Coastal Counselling - Fi Dawson

 Training, qualifications & experience

 I hold a BEd Hons in Education, FDA Psychodynamic Counselling and have a current DBS certificate.
 I am a registered member of the BACP abiding by their professional standards.
 Please see www.bacp.co.uk I have been a counsellor since 2008 in a variety of community settings.
 I have always worked with the public in every job role I have had and I continue to learn from every person that I come into contact with.
-I have an interest in Animal Assisted Therapy and I own a temperament assessed therapy dog called Betsy.
-We provide visiting pet therapy in the local community for the charity Pets as Therapy.
+I have an interest in Animal Assisted Therapy and provide visiting pet therapy in the local community for the charity Pets as Therapy.

 Range of work roles: